aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-name-service-connector.md

     - `npm install @emotion/styled @emotion/react`
     - `yarn add @emotion/styled @emotion/react react-copy-to-clipboard`

-## Use Aptos Name Service Connector
+## Use Aptos Names Service Connector
 1. Open a terminal session and navigate to the root directory of your React project.
 1. Install the `aptos-names-connector` package using npm or yarn:
     - `npm install "@aptos-labs/aptos-names-connector"`